ozzymon/httpsvr/readme.md

 Maybe you feel suspecious Japanese allows JPD to make dirty cheat.
 But this is some truth of Japanese.

-- No own justice, authorities give standards to Japanese.
+- No own justice, Japanese wants authorities give standards.
 - No common sense, Japanese doesn't respect the history.
 - No growing up, Japanese is just a empty puppet.